tjkemp/tennis-example/Report.md

 ## Learning algorithm

-The implemented learning algorithm to solve the Reacher Unity environment is the Deep Deterministic Policy Gradient (DDPG) algorithm, first introduced by [research paper](https://arxiv.org/abs/1509.02971).
+The implemented learning algorithm to solve the Tennis Unity environment is the Deep Deterministic Policy Gradient (DDPG) algorithm, first introduced by [research paper](https://arxiv.org/abs/1509.02971).

 In the paper, they present an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.